 All copies of Center materials will have "Center for Pacific Northwest Studies--Western Washington University" affixed to them.

-Research application form.
-All researchers who visit the Center in person will be asked to complete this form prior to accessing program records.
-The form can be completed at the time of the visit.
+All researchers who visit the Center in person will be asked to complete this Research application form prior to accessing program records.
+The form can be completed at the time of the visit (it is not necessary to print or send in advance of your appointment and visit).